damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 In this tutorial, we'll post to a [Hugo][4]-based site (though it'll work with [any SSG that you use with GitLab Pages][pageshowto]) using [Working Copy][5] to handle Git operations and [Editorial][6] for text-editing.

-There are more options available; you can explore some of them on the [GitLab Community Applications page][7].
+Note that these apps aren't free.
+Working Copy requires an in-app purchase to be enable pushing to a remote repository, and Editorial costs a small amount.
+Of course, there are other options available (you can explore some of them on the [GitLab Community Applications page][7]), but these are the apps we'll be using to describe the process in this tutorial.

 ## Concept